 Forgetting how much Xanax and alcohol someone has ingested is the main reason for accidental overdoses.
 Nervous system depressants inhibit neuronal signaling in the brain, making it hard for abusers to remember how many pills they have taken or how much alcohol they have consumed.
 In fact, depressants interfere with memory so acutely that an addict could take two Xanax pills and quickly drink two alcoholic drinks, only to forget what they have ingested 30 minutes later.

-Signs of Overdosing on Xanax and Alcohol
+Signs of Overdosing

 In addition to slurred speech, confusion and drowsiness, signs of an impending Xanax/alcohol overdose include: